Maryland Zoo penguins ‘intern’ at Penguin Random House book distribution center in Westminster

 The pitter patter of penguin feet can be heard as the African penguin from the Maryland Zoo shuffles across a desk.
 Later, the “penguin intern” noses through copies of books, among them “Oh, The Places You’ll Go,” and Celeste Ng’s “Little Fires Everywhere.”

-The visit of two penguins to a Carroll County distribution center belonging to the publisher Penguin Random House was captured in a really, really ridiculously cute video that now has more than 500,000 views on Twitter, so you really should just go ahead and watch it for yourself:
+The visit this summer of two penguins to a Carroll County distribution center belonging to the publisher Penguin Random House was captured in a really, really ridiculously cute video that now has more than 500,000 views on Twitter.

 Random House made a donation to the Zoo’s conservation efforts.
 After a few conversations, she and zookeepers brought African penguins Lilly and Tetra to the publisher’s facility in Westminster.